Alexander-Goossens/cs4753BookSwap/README.md

 # cs4753BookSwap
 *Contributers: Maddie Stigler, Toni Costanzo, Alexander Goossens*

- The static homepage can be viewed locally by opening the BookSwap.html file.
+ The static homepage can be viewed locally by opening the flask file named "myFlask".

  Please look at the ProjectPart2.pdf file for our updated Business Proposal.